ucdavis/ECS272-Winter2021/FinalProject/react-template/react-d3/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm install react-bootstrap`
+### `npm install #react-google-map`

-Download bootstrap for advance data visualization method.
+Download react googlemap for customizing advance map visualization method.

-### `npm i d3-svg-legend -S`

-Download a standard d3 color legend module for latest d3 version

 ### `npm test`